margaretmf/margaretmf.github.io/keycreativewriting.md

 It's more wonderful to do this with friends by my side.

 On this new day I wear a smile on my face.
-I do all that I need to do with a heart filled with grace.
+I do all that I need to do with a heart filled with grace.f

 <br>